vesta-power-model/vesta/README.md

     vesta.MyFibonacci 50
 ```

-The above command will produce `summary.csv`, which contains end-to-end measurements, and `energy.csv`, which contains timestamped measurements` at `data/my-fibonacci`.
+The above command will produce `summary.csv`, which contains end-to-end measurements of energy and runtime, and `energy.csv`, which contains timestamped measurements` of energy, at `data/my-fibonacci`.

 Next, add the bpf probing by calling the script on your executing Java program: